Connectr-webapp/Connectr-Project/README.md

 ### Strategy<hr>

-**User Stories and Epics:** <br>
-User stories and epics can be viewed here on the project [kanban board ](https://github.com/users/jamie33o/projects/14?pane=issue&itemId=45978557)

 **Project Goal:**<br>
 Create a website similar to Slack but specifically tailored for Code Innovate.

 **Project Objectives:**<br>

-- Develop a real-time messaging platform to facilitate seamless communication among Code Innovate community members.
+- Develop a real-time messaging platform to facilitate seamless communication among Connectr community members.
-- Implement a user-friendly interface with channels dedicated to various Code Innovate topics, fostering organized discussions.
+- Implement a user-friendly interface with channels dedicated to various Connectr topics, fostering organized discussions.
 - Enhance user engagement with multimedia support in direct messages and emoji reactions for interactive conversations.
 - Establish secure user authentication, authorization, and profile management features to ensure a personalized and protected user experience.
   <br><br>